SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 # Overview

-TUNIX Lisp is a highly efficient Lisp interpreter, written in ANSI-C.  It is designed for constrained environments, such as embedded systems and classic home computers, including 6502-based systems.
+TUNIX Lisp is a highly efficient and scalable Lisp interpreter, written in ANSI-C.  It is designed for constrained environments, such as classic home computers (including 6502-based systems), microcontrollers and embedded systems, but also has its place on modern machines.

 Features:

+* Interactive REPL.
+* Debugger with stepping and breakpoints.
+* User-defined error handlers.
+* Lean I/O interface.[^io]
 * Compacting mark-and-sweep garbage collector.[^gc]
-* Lean I/O interface.[^io]
 * Supplementary compressed stack.[^stack]
+* List compression.
+* Saving and loading system images.
+* Unified symbol and string handling with data compression features.
+* UNDER CONSTRUCTION: Integrated text editor.

+Most features can be left out during compilation to make TUNIX Lisp fit even the most contrained environments.

 [^gc]: Planned to be made interruptible to some degree, optionally truly interruptible providing a copying garbage